maddygoround/secretduty/README.md

 comming soon

 ## Outputs
-`result` - List of vunerblites detetced with there severity.
+`result` - List of vulnerabilities detetced with there severity.

 ## Example usage